AHEAD-IntelligentCamera/fast-reid/README.md

 <img src=".github/wechat_group.png" width="150" >

+## INSTRUCTIONS FOR REVIEWERS

+This Repo is slightly modified from the [Fast-ReID toolbox](https://github.com/JDAI-CV/fast-reid) commit [43da387b77fec86248154cb00bd42c106e6bf94a](https://github.com/JDAI-CV/fast-reid/tree/43da387b77fec86248154cb00bd42c106e6bf94a).
+For installation, follow instructions provided by the repo (Found in [INSTALL.md])

+Our contributions are in the [projects/Research] directory.
+The [ReadMe](projects/Research/README.md) file contained therin contains training and evaluation instructions.

 FastReID is a research platform that implements state-of-the-art re-identification algorithms.
 It is a ground-up rewrite of the previous version, [reid strong baseline](https://github.com/michuanhaohao/reid-strong-baseline).